EIP-8130 - Account Abstraction by Account Configuration

 Appendix: Deployment Header

-The DEPLOYMENT_HEADER(n) is a 14-byte EVM loader that copies trailing bytecode into memory and returns it.
-The header encodes bytecode length n into its PUSH2 instructions:
+The DEPLOYMENT_HEADER(n) is a 14-byte EVM loader that copies trailing code into memory and returns it.
+The header encodes code length n into its PUSH2 instructions:

 DEPLOYMENT_HEADER(n) = [